-As a major diagnostic and treatment center for acutely ill patients, NSUH-M provides a complete range of inpatient and outpatient services for adults and children in medical, psychiatric and dental services.
+As a major diagnostic and treatment center for acutely ill patients, NSUH-M provides a complete range of inpatient and outpatient services for adults and children in medical, surgical, psychiatric and dental services.
 The hospital also provides a number of highly specialized services, including extensive diagnostic and treatment programs.
-Some services are also provided at NSLIJ's Center for Advanced Medicine in Lake Success.
-The following describes some of these specialty services in addition to those highlighted in "Centralized Services, Common Objectives and Coordinated Clinical Leadership of the NSLIJ System, NSLIJ HCI and the Obligated Group Members":
+The majority of NSUH-M's programs are located on NSUH-M's campus, or at sites located within approximately 1.5 miles of the main hospital including NSLIJ's Center for Advanced Medicine across the street from LIJMC in Lake Success.